-After-the-event insurance is available but rarely obtained.
+After-the-event insurance is becoming increasingly common, particularly in the class actions space.

 Courts seek to manage the costs of litigation in various ways, including by exercising broad case management powers.
 Generally, these powers must be exercised to facilitate the just, quick and cheap resolution of the real issues in the proceedings.
-In addition, courts have a wide discretion in relation to costs and can make interim costs orders against a party, including against parties in default.
+Also, courts have wide discretion concerning costs and can make interim costs orders against a party, including against parties in default.